These themes continue to be important throughout ecology, so let’s take some time to review

 Summary of the null-cline analysis so far:

-Draw state space with Species 1 equilibrium points
+Draw state space with Species 1 equilibrium points (on paper)

 Growth of species 1 is also zero for intermediate combinations between these extremes